moevm/MSE-2023-moevm-doku_wiki-10/README.md

 3. Choose a table file.
 You can select example table from `/_test/test-tables/` folder.
    ![Alt text](./screenshots/selecting_tables.png?raw=true "Select a table")

-4. Selected table is converted to ВokuWiki syntax.
+4. Selected table is converted to DokuWiki syntax.
    ![Alt text](./screenshots/table_in_dokusyntax.png?raw=true "DokuWiki syntax")

 5. The result is shown in the screenshot below.